-- Select the level of effort, resources and details to be applied in the seismic hazard assessment project considering the safety significance of the nuclear installation, the technical complexity and the uncertainties in the hazard inputs, regulatory requirements and oversight, the amount of contention within the related scientific community, the degree of public concern and the availability of project resources. - 2) Develop a detailed work plan with careful consideration of the experts that will constitute the project team, and the project reviewers who will participate in the independent peer review process.
-TheIf a participatory peer review is provided in the project plan, the work plan should consider the conduct of technical meetings to be held with participation of experts from the project team and from the review team to discuss topics related to (i) issues relating to the hazard determination and the availability and quality of the compiled data, (ii) alternative interpretations, (iii) feedback for the project execution.
+- 1) Select the level of effort, resources and details to be applied in the seismic hazard assessment project considering the safety significance of the nuclear installation, the technical complexity and the uncertainties in the hazard inputs, regulatory requirements and oversight, the amount of contention within the related scientific community, the degree of public concern and the availability of project resources. - 2) Develop a detailed work plan with careful consideration of the experts that will constitute the project team, and the project reviewers who will participate in the independent peer review process.
+If a participatory peer review is provided in the project plan, the work plan should consider the conduct of technical meetings to be held with participation of experts from the project team and from the review team to discuss topics related to (i) issues relating to the hazard determination and the availability and quality of the compiled data, (ii) alternative interpretations, (iii) feedback for the project execution.
 If a participatory review is not included in the project plan, then this should be justified, since relevant good practice currently emphasizes the importance of the participatory peer review process. - 3) Compile the integrated geological, seismological, geophysical and geotechnical database, as recommended in Section 3 and build the seismic source model(s) for the site region in terms of the defined seismic sources, including uncertainty in their boundaries and dimensions, as recommended in Section 4.
 A 'zoneless' approach is an alternative scheme to avoid boundary issues but its implementation should be adequately justified. - 4) Evaluate, for each seismic source identified in the seismic source model(s), the maximum potential magnitude distribution, the rate of earthquake occurrence and the type of magnitude-frequency relationship, together with the uncertainty associated with each evaluation. - 5) Select the appropriate GMPEs for the site region and assess the uncertainties in both the mean and the variability of the ground motion as a function of earthquake magnitude and distance from the seismic source to site.
 The physics-based simulation techniques as described in Section 5 are alternative schemes to evaluate the ground motion using a sufficient number of calculated time histories to define the central, body and range of the technically defensible interpretations.
 The selection and/or adjustment of the GMPEs should be done with consideration of the use in site response analysis, meaning that interaction with step 7) below is needed.

-- 6) Build analysis models (logic trees) and perform hazard calculations including sensitivity analysis in a phased approach, starting with a preliminary analysis round, discussion of the preliminary results, feedback from the review meetings, and ending with a final analysis round that will provide the necessary deliverables defined in accordance with the user needs. - 7) Perform the site response analysis. - 8) Elaborate, review and approve the final report including all necessary deliverables.
+- 6) Build analysis models (logic trees) and perform hazard calculations including sensitivity analysis in a phased approach, starting with a preliminary analysis round, discussion of the preliminary results, and ending with a final analysis round that will provide the necessary deliverables defined in accordance with the user needs. - 7) Perform the site response analysis. - 8) Elaborate, review and approve the final report including all necessary deliverables.

 6.10 The smallest annual frequency of exceedance of interest for which the seismic hazard should be calculated will depend on the eventual use of the probabilistic seismic hazard analysis (i.e. whether for design purposes or for input to a seismic probabilistic safety assessment) and should be indicated in the project plan (see Section 10).
-This value can be extremely low (e.g. 10^{-8})-when it is associated with seismic probabilistic safety assessment studies, where probabilistic criteria (such as in which a nuclear power plant has a very low eCore dDamage fFrequency or lLarge eEarly rRelease fFrequency, in relation to non-seismic initiators are themselves low(e.g. for innovative reactors).
+This value can be extremely low when it is associated with seismic probabilistic safety assessment studies, where probabilistic criteria (such as Core Damage Frequency or Large Early Release Frequency, in relation to non-seismic initiators are themselves low.
 In such cases, care should be taken to assess the suitability and validity of the database, the seismic source model(s), the GMPEs and the basis for the expert opinions, since uncertainties associated with these elements can significantly bias the hazard results.